AI Use Cases/Law Firms

 Firms deploying this system typically

-Within 12 months, firms deploying this system typically see a meaningful reduction in identity-related security incidents and investigation labor, translating to 60-80 partner hours recovered monthly - equivalent to $180K-$240K in reclaimed billable capacity annually at standard partner rates.
-Realization rates improve 15-25% as access delays during matter onboarding shrink from days to hours, and non-billable administrative review time drops 20-30%. eDiscovery cost exposure decreases measurably: preventing even one privilege waiver incident (typically $300K-$500K in remediation and client credits) justifies the deployment in year one.
+Within 12 months, firms deploying this system typically target a meaningful reduction in identity-related security incidents and investigation labor.
+The planning math: 60-80 partner hours recovered monthly - the 15-20 hours of manual access reviews plus the investigation and onboarding-delay time that never gets logged - is roughly $180K-$240K a year in reclaimed billable capacity, depending on your rates.
+The working targets: access delays during matter onboarding shrink from days to hours, so recovered partner time flows back into billable work, and non-billable administrative review time falls 20-30%.
+On eDiscovery exposure, the math is blunter still: assume $300K-$500K in remediation and client credits per privilege waiver incident, and heading off a single one justifies the deployment in year one.

 ROI compounds in months 7-12 as the behavioral model matures.
-False positive rates drop 60-70%, eliminating alert fatigue and allowing your IT team to shift from reactive triage to strategic security work.
-Compliance audit preparation time collapses - the system generates ABA-compliant access logs automatically, cutting pre-audit review from 40 hours to 4 hours.
-By month 12, the typical firm realizes $400K-$600K in net economic benefit: recovered partner billable hours, prevented breach costs, operational efficiency gains, and reduced eDiscovery exposure.
-Firms operating under fixed-fee arrangements see matter profitability improve 8-12% as administrative overhead drops.
+The target: false positive rates down 60-70%, so your IT team shifts from reactive triage to strategic security work.
+Compliance audit preparation shrinks too - the system generates ABA-compliant access logs automatically, turning pre-audit review from days of digging into a report pull.
+The 12-month benchmark we scope against: $400K-$600K in net economic benefit from recovered partner billable hours, prevented breach costs, and reduced eDiscovery exposure - set with your numbers up front, not promised.
+Firms operating under fixed-fee arrangements are positioned to recover the 8-12% matter-profitability drag that administrative overhead was absorbing.

 Target Scope